[Last updated February 10, 2026]

 Assistance for senior Veterans experiencing homelessness

 Veterans experiencing homelessness can find permanent housing through the U.S. Department of Housing and Urban Development-VA Supportive Housing (HUD-VASH) collaborative housing assistance program.
-With HUD-VASH, clinic services and case management provided through VA are combined with rental assistance services offered through HUD’s housing choice voucher program
+With HUD-VASH, clinic services and case management provided by the VA are combined with rental assistance from HUD’s housing choice voucher program

 Veterans have options to get help with housing

 Veterans have several options to help them live in a safe, healthy environment as they age.
-Whether the best place is in a senior living facility or in a home that has been adapted to meet their needs, various programs can help.
+Whether the best place is a senior living facility or a home adapted to meet their needs, various programs can help.
 To learn more about your options or to apply for an assistance program, visit a VA regional office and speak with a VA assistant.